-Who: An AsthmaNet coordinator interviews the participant while completing the
+- Who: An AsthmaNet coordinator interviews the participant while completing the form. - When: Refer to Visit Procedure Checklists.

 The coordinator should read to the participant the information contained in the four bulleted items at the top of the questionnaire.

 AsthmaNet will define retired as no longer performing any work for monetary payment.
 For example, an individual retires from their primary job, however still works part-time or is paid for consulting work, the answer to question Q1000 should be 'No'.